Admission Information

 Admissions Protocol

 As soon as an application is complete, it is scheduled to be reviewed by the MFA director and MFA faculty.
 If you are pushing the deadline, your application may be competing with several others for when it will be read.
 It would be helpful to apply earlier than at the last possible moment.
 All applications will be vetted by all the relevant MFA faculty members.
 Then, after the department’s recommendation is reviewed and approved by the Graduate School, candidates are officially notified of the decision.
-Your official notification of the decision will be available online from the dean of the Graduate School.
-If accepted to the program, the English graduate director will send you information about enrolling for classes.
+Your official notification of the decision will be available online from the Dean of the Graduate School.
+If accepted to the program, the English Director of Graduate Programs will send you information about enrolling for classes.
+You will also discuss your teaching assistantship.
+MFA teaching assistants typically teach for the First Year Writing program or the Creative Writing program.

 Contact Information